Flicker Drive

 • If the phone has an ‘Adaptive Brightness’ or ‘Auto Brightness’ feature, turn this off.

-• Start the music playlist or other audio if using it.
+• Start the music playlist or other audio through earphones or headphones if using it.

 • Open the Strobonaut app.
 With many smartphones, Strobonaut only lifts off from a launchpad that is perfectly horizontal in relation to the gravitational field of the planet or space station you are on.
 Have your smartphone laid flat on a table or hold it horizontally when you open the app.
-It opens in Eye Movement Mode.
-Tap the screen once to switch to Flicker Mode.
+It opens in Eye Flicking mode.
+Tap the screen once to switch to Flicker Drive.

 • When putting the phone into the headset, align the central line in the flicker screen to the centre of the headset before you close it.